Techtesh/AWS-CLF-C01-test/Questions.md

 ### What approach to transcoding a large number of individual video files adheres to AWS architecture principles?

-- [ ] Using many instances in parallel.
+- [y] Using many instances in parallel.
 - [ ] Using a single large instance during off-peak hours.
 - [ ] Using dedicated hardware.
 - [ ] Using a large GPU instance type.